 We also tried Mee Kicap, which is another one of the specialty dishes here.
 Thin strands of noodles are coated with a thick bittersweet soya sauce and garnished with leafy greens and fish cakes.
 It’s a dry noodle dish but if you like yours with some broth add a bit of the fish ball soup that comes with it.
 Mix the noodles with some bouncy fish balls and a sprinkle of pickled chillies and you’re good to go.
 The dark soya quality of the noodles actually reminds me of Mee Kolok.
 Mee Kicap could actually be its Semenanjung cousin.
 Another recommended dish to try here is the Kari Laksa.
 Egg noodles cooked in rich curry gravy.

-You can also get your drinks at the stall.
+u can also get your drinks at the stall.
 Even though the food court is an al fresco establishment, the seating area gets pretty hot on a sunny day.
-You'll be sweating buckets so order a refreshing barley lime drink to cool you off.
+You’ll be sweating buckets so order a refreshing barley lime drink to cool you off.
 Right dab in the middle of KL, Gerai Ah Kow @ G.A.K serves great hawker food that will satisfy a fussy foodie.
 There are plenty of other stalls at the food court but clearly Gerai Ah Kow is in a league of its own.
 There is scarcely an unoccupied seat.
 Clothes pegs are used to indicate which order come from which table.
-It's kinda 'ole skool' but it's a system that works.
+It’s kinda ‘ole skool’ but it’s a system that works.
 Uncle Ah Kow likes to keep it simple.
-He doesn't have an extensive menu because he focuses on the dishes that he does best.
+He doesn’t have an extensive menu because he focuses on the dishes that he does best.
 Perfecting them over the years.
-That's why his customers keep on coming back for more.
+That’s why his customers keep on coming back for more.